 WISEdash is DPI's primary data analysis portal and contains the most current and most complete range of data about dropouts.
 WINSS Data Analysis was DPI's primary public data portal for dropout information until summer 2015 when more recent years of WINSS dropout data were migrated to WISEdash.

-Dropout rates are reported for grades seven through 12 and are calculated for public schools and districts statewide as part of the School District Performance Report (SDPR).
-Dropout information is also included as part of Wisconsin's Accountability Report Cards; see About Wisconsin Accountability.
 Below you will find detailed background information, definitions, and related links to facilitate use and appropriate interpretation of student dropout data on the DPI Website.
-Unless otherwise indicated, all information about WISEdash data on this page is about the Certified Data View, the default WISEdash Data View.
+Unless otherwise indicated, all information about WISEdash data on this page is about the Certified Data.

 - In 2003-04, two changes occurred which affect comparability of pre- and post-2003-04 rates: